jostrm/azure-enterprise-scale-ml/README.md

 - A: True.
 BUT - since you have versioning built in (both for data and changing schema) in `AutoLake`, you may utilize this: first save the scored data/analytics to the datalake, then to database as `cache`
     - The pro's of this is that you can use the build in versioning to create your Database tables from the dataset-version: A "version-table" in your DB, and use INFERENCE version in ESML and "GOLD_SCORED" schema.

+**Q9: If I only want to REFINE DATA for a Power BI report?**
+`Besides the 6-step "ML application" process` above ↑ The ESML SDK gives a data engieer / Data scientists / Power BI ninja, also these benefits, on a `DETAILED level`
+- `Datalake aware`: ESML knows the lake structure.
+You never need to rememeber any paths.
+Just work with BRONZE, SILVER, GOLD concept + ML Concepts (TRAIN vs INFERENCE)
+- `Datasets`: Autoregisters Azure ML Datasets in correct workspace, with naming convention + tags of scoring, split, versioning, and a UI to browse data
+    - Datasets does not need to be used for Machine learning.
+Seet this as a `feature store` for your project.
+The `model_folder` in the lake, can be `Power BI report datasets`
+    - If you just want to `REFINE data for a Power BI report`, you can leverage the same BRONZE,SILVER, GOLD concept and the `AutoLake`
+- `Deploy application/code` across 3 environments/3 subscriptions: Dev,Test, Prod
+    - 1-liner DEPLOY a model to online AKS webservice in DEV or to TEST or PROD, but anything can be deployed...
+    - What we deploy, can be a WebApplication, does not need to be a ML-model in the AKS Webservice.
+- `Governance`: ENTERPRISE SPECIFIC settings, global for all projects, and `PROJECT SPECIFIC` settings
+    - `DEV, TEST, PROD SETTINGS`: Settings for: Performance & Compute (Train, Inference), Training time,
+    - `DEV,TEST,PROD PROJECTS `: A project has a `set of Azure PaaS services` that can talk, due to ESML SDK glue:
+        - `Azure Databricks` -> (can talk & read/write) to the `Datalake`, due to the ESML mount/mappings & built in security/Networking
+        - `Azure Databricks` -> (can talk & read/write) to `Azure ML Studio` (and vice versa) due to the ESML settings & built security & built in security/Networking
+        - `Azure Datafactory` -> (can talk) to `Datalake` and `Azure Databricks` and `Azure ML Studio`
+            - Due to ESML built in security/Networking (also bootstrap piplines for `WriteBackToMaster`)
+        - `Azure Devops` can be used due to security/Networking
+        - `Dev->Test->Prod`: `DEV` services can only talk to DEV (Networking/Security), and the neighbour TEST, but never jump `DEV` to talk or deploy directly to `PROD` services
+- `Security`: Networking & Identity & Security (ESML SDK knows how to speak with vNets and Private link, and Keyvaults)
+    - `Dev->Test->Prod`: `DEV` services can only talk to DEV (Networking/Security), and the neighbour TEST, but never jump `DEV` to talk or deploy directly to `PROD` services
+    - `Private Link (Azure backbone)` is the default EMSL networking setup, when services talk to each other.
+        - Exceptions of private link: Sometimes Azure DAtabricks is only vNet injected.
+(Azure Devops build agent is on same vNet only)
+-  (Plus the ML parts in detail)
+    - `ML`: Test_Set scoring with a 1-liner, registers this as TAGS on GOLD_TEST set in Azure ML Studio, and TAGS on best MODEL at run. (`once and only once` to calcuate scoring)
+    - `Azure ML pipeline: Train`: AutoML training with a 2-liner
+    - `MLOps pipline`: All 6 steps `for FREE` when using ESML, including `SCORING DRIFT` and Dev,Test,Prod aware when comparing `SCORING DRIFT`
+    - `MLOps:Scoring drift` across 3 environments, a 1-liner, `promotes` the model to correct ENVIRONMENT (dev,test, prod) if `better` (gets promoted)

 **Q: What are the limitations in ESML v0.2 ?**
 - A: An accelerator has a purposed `edge` and `ease of use` - also purposely less flexible and more `standardized`.
     - All data is saves automatically as `.parquet` in the datalake (Bronz, Silver, Gold).
 The `IN` data folder should be either .csv or .parquet